jughosta/bookdraft/README.md

 ## Storybook

-Switch imports in `index.js` and restart it.
+Switch imports in `index.js` and restart everything.

 ## Description

 The idea of this app is to allow users to write book chapters in chunks - short scenes which can be edited separately.
-Each scene can be marked as 'Work in progress', 'Done' or 'Idea / TODO' to track the progress.
+Each scene can be marked as 'Work in progress', 'Done' or 'Idea / TODO' to track the progress (color coding).

 ## Current functionality